zoonalink/IGP-5/literature/Peis-2020-actigraphicDepressedInpatients.md

 **- Time-related variables**
 - Days of admission (DoA): The number of days a patient had been admitted to the ward.
-- Progress Towards Discharge (PTD): A normalized variable indicating the proportion of the total length of stay completed by a patient at any given time.
+- Progress Towards Discharge (PTD): A normalised variable indicating the proportion of the total length of stay completed by a patient at any given time.
 - Error of Prediction of Hospital Discharge: The difference (in days) between the real discharge date and the estimated discharge date based on activity data.

 **Statistical and Mathematical Analyses**

 **- Hierarchical Generalised Linear Model (HGLM):** Used to examine the increase in activity levels over the admission period.
 The model correlated 'Activity Time' with 'PTD'.

 **- Hierarchical Gaussian Process (HGP) Model:** Employed to predict hospital discharge dates based on early activity data.
 'Activity Time', 'Rest Time', and 'DoA' were input variables predicting 'PTD'.
-The HGP model utilized hierarchical levels to model data distribution probability, allowing individualised regressions fitted to each patient.
+The HGP model utilised hierarchical levels to model data distribution probability, allowing individualised regressions fitted to each patient.
 The model incorporated a recursive algorithm for predicting clinical course and estimating discharge dates.
 - Leave-one-out validation: A robust validation method was employed, considering similarities between patients' activity patterns to predict outcomes.
 - Comparison with other models: Preliminary analyses favoured the HGP approach due to its ability to handle between-patient variations and accurately measure uncertainty.